 Dr. Isaac “Cam” Anderson, brother of Bristol’s Mayor Anderson, wedded a Gate City beauty named Mary Nelms in October of 1901.
 He moved to Gate City and became the most prominent physician in the Virginia town.
-He gained an impressive reputation after successfully treating many lawmen seriously wounded during shootouts with regional outlaws.
+He quickly gained an impressive reputation after he fixed many injuries sustained by lawmen after raids and shootouts with regional outlaws.

-The case was presented to the coroner’s jury.
-Everyone believed the jury would return a verdict of suicide.
-It shocked the region when they returned a verdict of murder, and suspicion fell upon 21-year-old James “Jim” Nelms, Anderson’s brother-in-law.
-The Nelms family adamantly clung to their story, but it showed signs of wear.
-They first claimed they didn’t see Anderson at all that evening and didn’t know what he was doing until it was too late.
-They then saw him, just for a moment.
-The small details continued to change as time passed.
+The case was presented to the coroner’s jury, and most believed they would return a verdict of suicide.
+It shocked the region when they returned a verdict of murder and the suspicion fell upon 21-year-old James “Jim” Nelms, Dr. Anderson’s brother-in-law.
+The Nelms family remained adamant about their story, but it began to show signs of wear.
+They first claimed they didn’t see Dr. Anderson at all that evening and didn’t know what he was doing, until it was too late.

-The authorities initially believed the murderer had the key to Anderson’s pharmacy, where Anderson kept medical supplies and surgical instruments.
-They assumed the person with the key would be the culprit, and the Nelms family supported it.
-Of course, none of the Nelms produced the key, and the defense later suggested the lack of a key was a certain sign of innocence.
+The authorities then believed the person who committed the murder had the key to Dr. Anderson’s pharmacy, where he kept his medical supplies and surgical instruments.
+Authorities assumed the person with the key would be the culprit, and the defense supported it.
+Of course, none of the Nelms had the key, so the defense suggested that not having the key was a sure sign of innocence.

 James Nelms was served with a warrant before the end of December.
-The defense was stunned when the prosecution presented an unexpected “smoking gun.”
-Alexander Anderson, the doctor’s brother and mayor of Bristol himself, was among the first people on the scene after the dying man was discovered.
+The 21-year-old was to go on trial.
+Unfortunately, for the Nelms family, the prosecution had an eyewitness.
+Alexander Anderson, Cam’s brother, was the first person on the scene after he was discovered.
 Dr. Anderson was still conscious.
-Alexander testified that his brother revealed, “Jim Nelms stabbed me.”
-Cam then said Mary, his wife, and her mother held him down so Jim could open the artery in his arm.
+Alexander told the crowded courtroom that his brother said, “Jim Nelms stabbed me.”
+He added that Dr. Anderson’s wife and mother-in-law held him so Jim could cut him.

-The Nelms family encountered unexpected facts several times through the trial.
-Several medical professionals testified it was physically impossible to inflict such a wound upon oneself.
-Other witnesses testified that Anderson regularly lived in fear for his life.
-He’d previously told several close friends he believed his brother-in-law would kill him.
+The Nelms family was hit a number of times while in court.
+Various medical professionals testified it was impossible to inflict such a wound would upon oneself.
+Other witnesses testified that Dr. Anderson lived in fear for his life.
+He’d told several close friends he believed his brother-in-law would kill him.